postcss/autoprefixer/README.md

 #### Why doesn’t Autoprefixer support `appearance`?

 Unlike `transition`, the `appearance` property is not a part of any specification.
-So there will not `appearance` in any future.
+So there will not be any `appearance` support in near future.

 Sometime in the future when all browsers work without prefixes you can remove Autoprefixer and your CSS just works.